WRF Physics¶

 sf_surface_physics=8

-This is the third generation of the Simplified Simple Biosphere Model, and is developed for land/atmosphere interaction studies in the climate model.
-Aerodynamic resistance values in SSiB are determined in terms of vegetation properties, ground conditions and the bulk Richardson number according to the modified Monin-bukhov similarity theory.
-SSiB-3 includes three snow layers to realistically simulate snow processes, including destructive metamorphism, densification process due to snow load, and snow melting, which substantially enhances the model’s ability for the cold season study.
+This is the third generation of the Simplified Simple Biosphere Model, and is developed for land/atmosphere interaction studies within climate models.
+It calculates aerodynamic resistance values in terms of vegetation properties, ground conditions and the bulk Richardson number per the modified Monin-bukhov similarity theory.
+SSiB-3 includes three snow layers to realistically simulate snow processes such as destructive metamorphism, densification due to snow load, and snow melting, which makes it a strong candidate for cold season studies.

 To use this option, ra_lw_physics and ra_sw_physics should be set to either 1, 3, or 4.
-The second full model level should be set to no larger than 0.982 so that the height of that level is higher than vegetation height.
+The second full model level should be set to no larger than 0.982 so that its height is higher than vegetation height.

 Xue et al., 1991